 If you desire a time frame that spans two different cruises, then a $500 surcharge is applied for canceling the second cruise.
 For example, if you want a private charter from 12 – 2 p.m. on a Saturday, we would have to cancel the luncheon cruise and scenic excursion.
 You would be charged the $2,500 minimum for the two-hour charter plus another $500 surcharge for canceling the excursion.
 If you wanted to add another hour, making the charter 12 – 3 p.m. on a Saturday, add an additional $650 for the extra hour but we waive the $500 cancellation fee.

 Besides private and exclusive use of the Durant, boarding and de-boarding time, cruise time, staff, food, tax and service charge, all private charters include table linens, china, cutlery and glass wine and water goblets.
-There is some choice in color of table linens.
+Table clothes are white with forest green napkins.
+If you desire a different color napkin we can rent them.

 More than any other factor- your dress, your band, your food- your reception venue sets the tone for your wedding.
 It’s the first thing your guests see when they arrive and it’s what they’re going to be immersed in for the three or four hours they’re celebrating with you.
 Let Donna and her staff make your wedding on the WW Durant seamless and an unforgettable celebration event that your guests will remember as one of the best receptions ever attended.